tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

   **Answer:** There may be a bug in our logic that the tool cannot pick up, so we should still have a 3rd party security team test and audit these contracts before deploying to production/mainnet.

-Now that students have scanned and fixed their contracts, it's time for them to dive a bit deeper into some common vulnerabilities.
+Now that students have analyzed and fixed their contracts, it's time for them to dive a bit deeper into some common vulnerabilities.
 Present the MythX/Mythril tool to the class by opening the [MythX](https://mythx.io/) website.

 * MythX is a service that is based on an open-source command-line tool, [Mythril](https://github.com/ConsenSys/mythril), that allows Solidity developers to scan for common low-level vulnerabilities in their contracts.
 The tool has integrations with many IDEs, including Remix itself!